 To evaluate the effectiveness and to measure the ineffectiveness of such strategies, the Group uses the dollar offset method.
-The dollar offset method is a quantitative method that consists of comparing the change in fair value or cash flows of the hedged item attributable to the hedged risk.
+The dollar offset method is a quantitative method that consists of comparing the change in fair value or cash flows of the hedging instrument with the change in fair value or cash flows of the hedged item attributable to the hedged risk.